SkyCiv Documentation

 One-way Shear

 Figure 1.
-Critical Shear Plane of One-way shear
+Critical Shear Plane of One-way Shear

-The One-way Shear Capacity or ϕVuc is defined as Ultimate shear strength and calculated using Equation 2 per AS3600-09 Cl 8.2.7.1.
+The One-way Shear Capacity or ϕVuc is defined as the Ultimate shear strength and calculated using Equation 2 per AS3600-09 Cl 8.2.7.1.

 \( \phi \text{V}_{uc} = \phi \beta_{1} \times \beta_{2} \times \beta_{3} \times b_{v} \times d_{o} \times f_{cv} \times A_{st}^{\frac{2}{3}} \rightarrow \) Equation 2 (AS3600 Eq.
 8.2.7.1